Flying Lufthansa with a Cat in Cabin (2026): Fees, Carrier Size & What the Counter Actually Checks

 Lufthansa does not always collect the pet fee at the time of online booking.
 Payment may be sent as a link after registration, or collected at the check-in counter.
 Confirm which applies to your booking at the time of registration.

-Lufthansa's cabin pet fees vary by route and are not published as a fixed schedule on their official pages — the exact amount is calculated by their booking system or the Service Center for your specific route.
-The figures below are indicative ranges drawn from third-party aggregators (not confirmed from official Lufthansa rates) and should be used for budgeting only:
+Lufthansa’s cabin pet fees vary by route and are not published as a fixed schedule on their official pages — the exact amount is calculated by their booking system or the Service Center for your specific route.
+The figures below are indicative ranges drawn from third-party aggregators and should be used for budgeting only:

 These fees are per journey leg, not per round trip.
 A return flight to Frankfurt from a European city would mean two separate fees.